 The other solution to this colossal power drain and environmental nightmare could be to turn the temperature down.

-In our last blog mechanical v nitrogen vapour freezers, we compared the standard mechanical upright freezer to the newer alternative of a nitrogen vapour freezer.
+In our last blog (link to mechanical v nitrogen vapour freezer blog when posted), we compared the standard mechanical upright freezer to the newer alternative of a nitrogen vapour freezer.

-In a variable temperature nitrogen vapour freezer, LN2 is passed through a heat exchange system, the vaporisation energy of the LN2 then cools the freezer.
-Continuous temperatures between -20 and -150°C are possible with only a 5°C difference in temperature variance from top to bottom.
+n a variable temperature nitrogen vapour freezer, LN2 is passed through a heat exchange system, the vaporisation energy of the LN2 then cools the freezer.
+Continuous temperatures between -20 and -150oC are possible with only a 5oC difference in temperature variance from top to bottom.
 This ensures the protection of even the most fragile cells by slowing biological functions to a crawl far beyond the capabilities of most upright freezers.

 Modern nitrogen vapour freezers, such as the MVE Variō™ require a fraction of the power of mechanical units.
 Under normal use power consumption is just 8W per day or around 1% that of an upright freezer.
 With the optional battery backup controlling all essential functions, even a lack of power won’t compromise the integrity of stored samples.
 Assuming your LN2 supply is topped up and power is restored within 72 hours, nitrogen vapour sample freezers could theoretically keep samples frozen indefinitely.